 As with everything to do with wine, there’s never a straight answer.
 Most people have heard somewhere that ‘wine improves with age’ but don’t know why, or what, ‘improves’ actually means.
+There are enthusiasts all over the world who regualrly buy wine with the intention of storing the wine for many years before drinking it.
+The love of mature wine is not just for die hard enthusiasts.
+Once you understand what’s happening, you may feel the need to start a cellar!
 To keep this post from blowing out into some kind of short story, I’ll just discuss red wine.

 What is wine made of?